Edward-Phillips/shakespearianPokemon/README.md

 docker-compose up -d
 ```

-1. if you wanted to spin up a database locally for the app you can run:
+1. if you wanted to spin up a database locally for the app seeded with some data to avoid making too many api calls you can run:
 ```
-docker-compose up --profile database -d
+docker-compose --profile database up --build -d
 ```
 This runs the mysql_db service in the docker-compose.yml file.
 Be sure that your docker_database urls point at mysql_db and not local host as they are networking within the container.